 4. Who would benefit from taking Tozal?

-6. Why is Tozal only available as a prescription?
+6. Is TOZAL only available as a prescription?

 7. If someone wanted to start taking Tozal how would they go about getting it?